Languages of India

 According to the Census of India of 2001, India has 122 major languages and 1599 other languages.
-However, figures from other sources vary, primarily due to differences in definition of the terms "language" and "dialect".
+However, figures from other sources vary, primarily due to differences in the definition of the terms "language" and "dialect".
 The 2001 Census recorded 30 languages which were spoken by more than a million native speakers and 122 which were spoken by more than 10,000 people.
-Two contact languages have played an important role in the history of India: Persian and English.
-Persian was the court language during the Mughal period in India.
-It reigned as an administrative language for several centuries until the era of British colonisation.
+Three contact languages have played an important role in the history of India in chronological order: Sanskrit, Persian and English.
+Persian was the court language during the Indo-Muslim period in India and reigned as an administrative language for several centuries until the era of British colonisation.
 English continues to be an important language in India.
 It is used in higher education and in some areas of the Indian government.

-Hindi, which has the largest number of first-language speakers in India today, serves as the lingua franca across much of North and Central India.
-However, there have been concerns raised with Hindi being imposed in South India, most notably in the states of Tamil Nadu and Karnataka, Maharashtra, West Bengal, Assam, Punjab and other non-Hindi regions have also started to voice concerns about Hindi.
-Bengali is the second most spoken and understood language in the country with a significant amount of speakers in eastern and northeastern regions.
-Marathi is the third most spoken and understood language in the country with a significant amount of speakers in South-Western regions.
+Hindi, which has the largest number of first-language speakers in India today, serves as the lingua franca across much of northern and central India.
+However, there have been concerns raised with Hindi being imposed in South India, most notably in the states of Tamil Nadu and Karnataka.
+Some in Maharashtra, West Bengal, Assam, Punjab, Kerala and other non-Hindi regions have also started to voice concerns about imposition of Hindi.
+Bengali is the second most spoken and understood language in the country with a significant number of speakers in eastern and northeastern regions.
+Marathi is the third most spoken and understood language in the country with a significant number of speakers in the southwest, followed closely by Telugu, which is most commonly spoken in southeastern areas.

+Hindi is the fastest growing language of India, followed by Kashmiri in the second place, with Meitei (officially called Manipuri) as well as Gujarati, in the third place, and Bengali in the fourth place, according to the 2011 census of India.

+According to Ethnologue, India has 148 Sino-Tibetan, 140 Indo-European, 84 Dravidian, 32 Austro-Asiatic, 14 Andamanese, and 5 Kra-Dai languages.